scrygl/shadertoy-to-video-with-FBO/README.rst

 Added correct test for buffers queue *example_shadertoy_fbo*.

-TODO - il develop better "shader recorder" using Vulkan with build in ffmpeg and implementing all missing featres (audio/video/cubemaps/etc).
+TODO - il develop better "shader recorder" using Vulkan and implementing all missing featres (audio/video/cubemaps/etc).
 That will be completely new project, this project is done.

 **Changes from original**: